rbergstein/4061-PA2/README.md

 Marwa: Worked on leaf_process, specifically extracting root and file names and writing hash to new file.
 Helped group members debug and finalize leaf_process.c.
 Wrote logic for nonleaf_process.c and wrote logic for constructing and reading/writing from pipes in root_process.c.
 Attended office hours and worked with group members to debug and finalize the code.

-Basma: Worked on final debugging as long as attending TA office hours for extra help, wrote the plan for completing the rest of the project
+Basma: Worked on final debugging as long as attending TA office hours for extra help, wrote the plan for completing the rest of the project.
+Consulted various online resources and engaged in in-person discussions to gather inspiration and ensure comprehensive documentation.

 ## Plan for how you are going to construct the pipes and inter-process communication